Cabinetmaking: where tradition meets technology

-Joiners can do more than build cabinets.
-Joiners may work in a wide variety of specialties such as cabinetmaking, architectural woodwork (millwork), furniture making, boat interiors and store fixture manufacturing.
+Cabinetmakers can do more than build cabinets.
+Cabinetmakers may work in a wide variety of specialties such as cabinetmaking, architectural woodwork (millwork), furniture making, boat interiors and store fixture manufacturing.

-Joinery (Cabinetmaker) Foundation is a 25 week full-time program preparing students for entry-level employment in the joinery trade.
+Cabinetmaking Foundation is a 25 week full-time program preparing students for entry-level employment in the cabinetmaker trade.
 Basic theory and related information along with hands-on shop practice enable students to become competent in basic interior woodworking tasks.
 Upon successful completion of the program, students will receive credit for their level one apprenticeship.

 Robert Rivard General Manager, Woodrose Woodworking Inc.